uidaholib/main-web-redesign_draft/content/opportunities/faculty.md

 Our new Digital Archivist and Archivist and Special Collections Librarian will join a department committed to community engagement.
 Our Special Collections and Archives faculty regularly contribute articles to regional publications including the Moscow-Pullman Daily News and Lewiston Tribune.
 We also engage with the community through [The Harvester](https://harvester.lib.uidaho.edu/), a blog and working collection of unique archival materials where our archivists can expand on smaller histories and how they relate to the archive as a whole.

-We also partner with local and regional groups to bring history to different audiences.
-For example, last fall we partnered with the Latah County Historical Society to organize an archival [“unboxing event.”](https://www.lmtribune.com/northwest/long-awaited-unboxing-of-psychiana-s-prized-find-a-diary/article_c24b3eb1-089a-5b19-9891-ae2e4734a954.html)
+We also partner with local and regional groups to bring history to diverse audiences.
+For example, last fall we partnered with the Latah County Historical Society to organize an archival [“unboxing event”](https://www.lmtribune.com/northwest/long-awaited-unboxing-of-psychiana-s-prized-find-a-diary/article_c24b3eb1-089a-5b19-9891-ae2e4734a954.html) that highlighted a unique story in Moscow’s past.
+Our archive also collaborates to make materials more accessible through exhibitions and displays, like with the [Barnard Stockbridge Museum](https://www.barnardstockbridge.com/) in Wallace, Idaho.

 There’s so much more to say about the U of I Library (our student engagement programs are really top notch, we collaborate across campus for almost everything we do, and so much more!), but you’d probably like to know a bit more about the University of Idaho.